2005 Major League Baseball All-Star Game: Game summary

-During the seventh-inning stretch, Brian McKnight sang God Bless America.
+During the seventh-inning stretch, The Winans sang God Bless America.

 The NL finally got on the board in the next inning, when Andruw Jones launched a two-run shot just inside the foul pole off Kenny Rogers to close the NL to within five.
 They scored another run in the eighth, when Moisés Alou scored on an RBI forceout by Miguel Cabrera.

 In the top of the ninth, Luis Gonzalez scored Andruw Jones with a double off of Baltimore closer B.J.
 Ryan, and then scored himself on an RBI groundout by Carlos Lee.
 Mariano Rivera then came on to stop the NL's potential rally.
 Rivera struck out Morgan Ensberg to end the threat, and the game, securing a 7–5 win for the AL.

 Hall-of-Famer and former Tigers outfielder Al Kaline joined the ceremonial first pitch ceremonies.

+Prior to the game, Taco Bell sponsored a Pitch for a Million Dollars contest.
+The contestant Frank Nelson was chosen randomly from people who had attended and submitted their name at the local All-Star Game events held in Detroit in the weeks prior.
+The contestant Frank Nelson would have to pitch 5 balls through a hole in 30 seconds from the mound to the home plate.
+Taco Bell informed him the Tuesday prior to the Game and made him sign an agreement to not practice the day of and could only receive verbal coaching from his coach Mark "The Bird" Fidrych.
+The size of the hole was also reduced due to someone winning it previously.
+He was only able to pitch one thorough the hole within the 30 seconds, so he received the Runner up prize of $5.00 each week towards Taco Bell for a year.

 Home Run Derby

 In this event, the eight competitors each came from a different nation.
 This format dovetailed with the announcement of the launch of the World Baseball Classic the week before, as of the following year.